pop-os/tensorman/README.md

 tensorman +1.14.0 run --python3 --gpu bash
 ```

-Custom containers may be specified with a `=` argument.
+Custom images may be specified with a `=` argument.

 ```
-tensorman =custom-container run --gpu bash
+tensorman =custom-image run --gpu bash
 ```

 ### Setting per-project

-There are two files that can be used for configuring Tensorman locally.
-The `tensorflow-toolchain` file can be used for quickly defining an image and its tags.
-The `Tensorman.toml` file can be used for defining more elaborate configuration files.
-The `tensorflow-toolchain` file overrides any values defined by `Tensorman.toml`, or the user-wide configuration file.
+There are two files that can be used for configuring Tensorman locally: `tensorflow-toolchain`, and `Tensorman.toml`.
+These files will be automatically detected if they can be found in a parent directory.

 #### tensorflow-toolchain

+This file overrides the tensorflow image, defined either in `Tensorman.toml`, or the user-wide configuration file.

 ```
 1.14.0 gpu python3